-Based in Switzerland, the formerly British brand Arnold & Son builds on the legacy of its founding father John Arnold who used to make watches for King George III (1738-1820) and his court.
+Based in Switzerland, the former British brand Arnold & Son builds on the legacy of its founding father John Arnold who used to make watches for King George III (1738-1820) and his court.
 This particular Arnold & Son HMS1 Royal Blue (Ref.
-1LCAP.U02A.C110A) model is claimed to be inspired by a half-quarter repeater that was made almost 240 years ago.
+1LCAP.U02A.C110A) is claimed to be inspired by a half-quarter repeater that was made almost 240 years ago.

-Featuring an easily recognizable Arnold & Son exterior, the watch is presented in a mid-sized 18-carat rose gold body.
-Although very compact by today’s standards, the case of the watch still offers an impressive dial opening thanks to its very slim bezel that makes the rose gold hands and hour markers look especially bold.
+Featuring an easily recognizable Arnold & Son exterior, the watch is presented in a mid-sized 18-karat rose gold body.
+Although very compact by today’s standards, the case offers an impressive dial opening thanks to its slim bezel that makes the rose gold hands and hour markers look especially bold.

 The source of the timekeeper’s inspiration shows in the finish of the dial.
 Its engine-turned guilloche pattern is elegantly painted with multiple layers of lacquer of the noblest hue of royal blue.
-Besides looking great, the chosen color also serves as a very nice background for the hour and minute hands radically increasing readability of the HMS1.
+Besides looking great, the chosen color also serves as a nice background for the hour and minute hands radically increasing the readability of the HMS1.

-Even the slightly oversized subsidiary seconds sub-dial at 6 o’clock seems to be easily readable in almost any lighting conditions, save for total darkness.
+Even the slightly oversized subsidiary seconds sub-dial at 6 o’clock is easily readable in almost any lighting conditions, save for total darkness.
 Yes, you won’t be able to read the watch without an external source of light, but I would gladly sacrifice even the thinnest strips of Superluminova or tritium tubes in favor of this extremely elegant design.

 According to the brand’s press release, the HMS1 Royal Blue is powered by their “exclusive” A&S1001 hand-wound movement.
-Measuring 30 millimeters in diameter and less than 3 millimeters thick, this tiny, hand-decorated engine features whole 80 hours of guaranteed power reserve that come courtesy of its two-barrel winding system.
+Measuring 30 millimeters in diameter and less than 3 millimeters thick, this tiny, hand-decorated engine features whole 80 hours of guaranteed power reserve that comes courtesy of its two-barrel winding system.

 As far as I know, Arnold & Son doesn’t make its own movements in the strict meaning of the word, so this particular caliber must be, as usual, created by the Swiss-based La Joux Perret manufacture, which, too, owned by the same The British Masters group that also happens to own A&S.